Hassan-Mehmood/ai-price-action-analyst/README.md

 3. **Weekly Analyst**: Provides insights from weekly price movements
 4. **Supervisor Agent**: Reviews and validates the analysis from other agents

-Each analyst agent is trained to:
-- Identify optimal entry and exit points
-- Analyze trends and price movements
-- Identify key support and resistance levels
-- Detect liquidity grabs, traps, and fakeouts
-- Provide actionable trading insights

-The supervisor agent ensures the quality and consistency of the analysis by reviewing the recommendations from the analysts.

 ## Features

 - Multi-timeframe analysis (Hourly, Daily, Weekly)